ictac2021/public-repository/README.md

 # public-repository
-This repository contains public information and documents about ICTAC 2021
+This repository contains public information and documents about ICTAC 2021:
+* Author Standard Copyright form ()